swaptacular/swpt_accounts/README.rst

 Swaptacular micro-service that manages user account balances

-.. _`generic messaging protocol`: protocol.rst
+.. _`messaging protocol`: protocol.rst

-This micro-service implements a `generic messaging protocol`_.
+This micro-service implements a generic `messaging protocol`_.
 Currently it defines several `Dramatiq`_ `actors`_, and emits several types of `events`_.
 Eventually, it should migrate to using `Cap'n Proto`_.
 This micro-service needs the `swpt_debtors`_